 ICE Driver Version SLE Version Working Not Working Comments 1.10.5 SLE12SP5 Х Working because RDMA is disabled.
 1.9.12 SLE12SP5 Х Working because RDMA is disabled.
 1.11.7 SLES12SPS Х Not working because RDMA is enabled and it requests additional MSIXs.
-1.11.RC72 SLE15SP4 х Working since the Distro supports more availability of MSIX interrupts.
+1.11.RC72 SLE15SP4 Х Working since the Distro supports more availability of MSIX interrupts.

 - Ethtool module output is printing offset with values instead of human-readable module information and details. - Current netlist support on SyncE platforms will show support for 2x25 and when selected will only enable 1x25.
 This is in error as the 2x25 configuration is not supported on this platform. - You may see an error message after re-seating the network that the module is not present.
 This is a logging issue.
-The port is connected and functioning correctly. - It has been observed in certain scenarios where inner VLAN traffic will concentrate on a single queue creating packet drops. - Inventory output doesn't report MinSrev update.
+The port is connected and functioning correctly. - Inventory output doesn't report MinSrev update.
 The issue is observed only when -optin is requested together with the NVM update.
 If the NVM is updated first, and after this request -optin it should be successful.
-Additionally we can still use the iiostl interface to update the NVM image and update MinSrev together. - DCB-MAP configuration is not reflecting on the SUT Interface from Extreme Switch after enabling the Firmware Mode in the SUT.
+Additionally we can still use the iiostl interface to update the NVM image and update MinSrev together. - Virtual Functions (VF) do not run on one of CPK Physical Functions (PF).
+The Single Root I/O Virtualization (SR-IOV) cannot be used on one of PFs. - In a double VLAN setup with set to promiscuous mode, packets are not seen in Wireshark on the expected ports. - After assigning a Locally Administered Address (LAA), the system can still wake from S5 by using the Burned In Address (BIA) but does not wake up if the LAA is used. - Workaround: use BIA for waking the system from S5. - On RHEL 7.9 VMs, VF traffic does not resume after the VF's MAC address is changed on the host side.
+This appears to be a limitation with RHEL 7.9.